InnoIbeto/My-Mastermind/README.md

 Misplaced pieces: 2
 ---
 Round 1
-6532
-Well placed pieces: 1
-Misplaced pieces: 1
+1234
+Congratz! you did it!
 ---
-Round 2
-1234
-Congratz!
-You did it!

 ### The Core Team
 Ibeto Chukwukadibia Innocent